danielcarlson85/boundDevicePyWorking/README.md

 Now, pick up the Raspberry Pi and Sense HAT and move it around in every possible way you can think of.
 It helps if you unplug all non-essential cables to avoid clutter.

 Try and get a complete circle in each of the pitch, roll and yaw axes.
+Take care not to accidentally eject the SD card while doing this.
+Spend a few minutes moving the Sense HAT, and stop when you find that the numbers are not changing any more.

+Now press lowercase s then lowercase x to exit the program.
+If you run the ls command now, you’ll see a new RTIMULib.ini file has been created.

+In addition to those steps, you can also do the ellipsoid fit by performing the steps above, but pressing e instead of m.

 When you’re done, copy the resulting RTIMULib.ini to /etc/ and remove the local copy in ~/.config/sense_hat/:

-- rm ~/.config/sense_hat/RTIMULib.ini
+rm ~/.config/sense_hat/RTIMULib.ini
-- sudo cp RTIMULib.ini /etc
+sudo cp RTIMULib.ini /etc

 - sudo reboot